emjakobsen1/dsys/README.md

 ```
 go run main.go -name <yourName>
 ```
-The flag -name <yourName> is optional.
+The flag -name followed by your custom name is optional.